 —The PPDU is solicited by a non-AP STA that requires an immediate response.

 —The CS mechanism indicates that the medium is idle at the TxPIFS slot boundary after the end of either the transmission of the last immediate response frame sent to that STA or the reception of the last frame from that STA that did not require an immediate response.

+— The AP received a frame from the non-AP STA that the TXOP Sharing Termination subfield in Frame Control field is set to 1.

-If the EHT AP receives a CTS frame in response to its transmitted MU-RTS TXS Trigger frame with the TXOP Sharing Mode subfield equal to 2, then the AP shall not initiate any PPDU transmission within the allocated time specified in the MU-RTS TXS Trigger frame unless the PPDU is solicited by a non-AP STA that requires an immediate response.
+If the EHT AP receives a CTS frame in response to its transmitted MU-RTS TXS Trigger frame with the TXOP Sharing Mode subfield equal to 2, then the AP shall not initiate any PPDU transmission within the allocated time specified in the MU-RTS TXS Trigger frame unless:

+— The PPDU is solicited by a non-AP STA that requires an immediate response.

+—The AP received a frame from the non-AP STA that the TXOP Sharing Termination subfield in Frame Control field is set to 1.

+After the EHT AP responses to the frame from the non-AP STA that the TXOP Sharing Termination subfield in Frame Control field is set to 1, the EHT AP may tranmit a following frame SIFS after the response frame.

 TGbe editor: add following paragraphs at the end of 35.2.1.3.3 (Non-AP STA behavior) as follows: